deng-gdb/eurostat-gdp/README.md

 The details see in the section [Setup local development environment](#setup-local-development-environment).

+## Prefect execution environment: Docker, Google Artifact Registry, Google Cloud Run

+To run Prefect workflows scripts in the Cloud an execution environment is required.
+In the project such execution environment consists of two parts: **Docker image** which is stored in the **Google Artifact Registry** and **Google Cloud Run**.
+- Docker image contains the base environment for execution: Python, Prefect and all required dependencies that should be installed in the base environment in the Docker image.
+- [GCP Artifact Registry.](https://cloud.google.com/artifact-registry/docs/docker/store-docker-container-images#auth) is used to store the Docker image.
+- [Google Cloud Run](https://cloud.google.com/run/?hl=en) is used to run the corresponding Docker container.

+**Be aware of the following**_:
+  - The Docker image contains _**only base environment for Prefect execution**_: Python, Prefect, etc.
+  - The Prefect _**flows scripts**_ itself are located in the corresponding _**GitHub repository**_.
+  - The code requred to build the Docker image is located in the `setup/docker` folder in the project repo.
+  - All environment dependencies are captured in the `setup/docker/docker-requirements.txt` file and will be installed in the base environment in the Docker image.
+  - The implementation details see in the section [Build Docker image and put it in the Artifact Registry](#build-docker-image-and-put-it-in-the-artifact-registry)

 ## Prefect Cloud

+### Prefect Blocks

 Much of Prefect's functionality is backed by an API that located on the  _**Prefect server**_.
 There are two versions of Prefect server: self-hosting and Prefect Cloud.